wp-plugins/backtotop/Readme.txt

 2. Upload to your Site,(/wp-content/plugins/)
 3. Activate it.

-Now, Go to ,Back To Top ---->Then, Back To Top Options ----> Choose An Option ----> 1) Choose An Image From The Given List or 2) Upload Your Back To Top Image or 3) Create A Back To Top Icon With Text
+Now, Go to ,Back To Top ---->Then, Back To Top Options ----> Choose An Option ----> 1) Choose An Image From The Given List or 2) Upload Your Back To Top Image or 3) Create A Back To Top Button With Text

 Then Click "Next...".

-Corresponding option box will open, jsut do it as you want.
+Corresponding option box will open, just do it as you want.

 Yeah!
 You're almost done!